How to choose the right cutting board for your kitchen

 5 factors about your kitchen you should consider before buying a new cutting board

 Choosing commercial cutting boards isn’t as simple as it might seem.
 After all, if there’s at least four different ways to chop an onion, you’d better believe there’s going to be variety when it comes to what you use to chop them on.

-If you’re just starting to explore your options for commercial cutting boards, here’s what you should be thinking of first:
+If you’re just starting to explore your options for commercial cutting boards, here’s what you should be thinking about: